Netflix December 2019 new releases – new movies, TV shows and originals

 Monday 30th December

-Alexa & Katie season three The third series of the Netflix original sitcom about the titular lifelong best friends
+Alexa & Katie season three The third series of the Netflix original sitcom about the titular lifelong best friends.
+Watch on Netflix

-The Disastrous Life of Saiki K: Reawakened Anime series that continues story of The Disastrous Life of Saiki K
+The Disastrous Life of Saiki K: Reawakened Anime series that continues the story of The Disastrous Life of Saiki K. Watch on Netflix

 Tuesday 31st December